atim-radiocommunications/armapi/exemples/raspberry_pi/arminfo/README.md

 # ARM get information #
-This example for Raspberry Pi initialise armapi, get information about the ARM module and print this information.
+This example for Raspberry Pi initialise armapi, get informations about the ARM module and print this information.